esmnext/esmx/examples/docs/src/en/guide/essentials/module-linking.md

 - **Memory Waste**: Multiple instances of the same library exist in the browser, occupying additional memory
 - **Cache Invalidation**: Different bundled versions of the same library cannot share browser cache

-Module Link solves these problems through the ECMAScript module system and Import Maps specification, enabling multiple applications to safely and efficiently share code modules.
+Module Linking solves these problems through the ECMAScript module system and Import Maps specification, enabling multiple applications to safely and efficiently share code modules.

 ## How It Works

-Module Link is based on technology standards natively supported by modern browsers:
+Module Linking is based on technology standards natively supported by modern browsers:

 ### Shared Module Provider